AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 By default, the events display in YAML.
 Use the `--json` flag to use JSON formatting.

+The rayID is a unique identifier that is associated with every request made through an edge mesh.
 After finding the relevant rayID, use the `aio api-mesh log-get` command to retrieve the logs for that rayID.

 For more information see [`aio api-mesh log-list`](./index.md#aio-api-mesh-log-list).